Moirai (video game): Reviews

 Critics praised Moirai for its unique premise and gameplay, with many writers reflecting upon the moral implications presented by the player decisions and interactions in the game.
 Heather Alexandra of Kotaku praised the "complexity" of the moral dilemma presented in Moirai, stating "the slow realisation that you were dealing with another player all along creates a very particular sort of reflection that can't help but make you wonder how you were perceived in turn...Moirai wants you to reminds players that very few things are exactly as they seem."
 Janine Hawkins of Vice praised the game's manipulation of player expectations, stating it "upended my presumptions and reminded me that games are constructed, and that construction can have a purpose beyond what's immediately obvious.
-We get used to mechanics that don't lie to us...Games seldom take advantage of that."
-Writing for The Boston Globe, Jesse Singal stated Moirai was a "strange and compelling example" of "when games do morality well", stating the game's twist "stuck with me long afterward" and made him "(think) about how choices like the ones I make...might ripple outward in real life."
-Shaun Prescott of PC Gamer praised how the game "forced you to assess yourself: how you comport yourself when you think no-one's listening.
-It tested both your reaction to some hairy moral dilemmas, while also, secretly at first, testing whether you can react without being a dick."
-Writing for Rock Paper Shotgun, Porpentine Heartscape disagreed with the premise that Moirai is about a moral dilemma, stating "I would call this a game about judgment.
-Judged for explaining yourself under suspicious circumstances (and) under the same circumstances under which you judged someone else...(the) key problem with justice (is) the ways in which people in identical circumstances can experience different outcomes.
-The only factor in this game is how well you advocate for yourself."
+We get used to mechanics that don't lie to us...games seldom take advantage of that."
+Writing for The Boston Globe, Jesse Singal stated Moirai was "strange" and "compelling" and handled its themes around morality well, stating the game's twist had an enduring effect and made him think about the real-world consequences of his choices.
+Shaun Prescott of PC Gamer praised how the game tested players' ability to react to a moral dilemma, particularly exploring "how you comport yourself when you think no-one's listening".
+Writing for Rock Paper Shotgun, Porpentine Heartscape disagreed with the premise that Moirai was about a moral dilemma, stating the game explored the flaws of judgment and justice in creating varied outcomes based upon how well the player is able to advocate for themselves.

-Critics also noted Moirai possessed notable qualities as a horror game, with Shaun Prescott of PC Gamer praising Moirai as one of the "most disturbing" and "weirdest" games on the PC.
+Critics also noted Moirai possessed unexpected qualities as a horror game, with Shaun Prescott of PC Gamer praising Moirai as one of the "most disturbing" and "weirdest" games on the PC.
 Writing for CNET, Mark Serrels praised the "bizarre and unnerving" nature of the gameplay.
-Anastasia Wilds for Screen Rant listed Moirai as one of the "best horror games that don't seem like horror games at first"."
 Janine Hawkins of Vice described Moirai as "wonderfully creepy", stating the game's "morbid intrigue" explained "why it has such a following among those who love unique and experimental games".